sagemath/sage/src/doc/en/developer/walkthrough.rst

 .. _section-walkthrough-sage-source:

-Obtaining the Sage Source Code
+Obtaining the Sage source code
 ==============================

 Obviously one needs the Sage source code to develop.
 You can use your